hashstation/hashstation/INSTALL-Installer.md

 reboot
 ```

-### Install Fitcrack
+### Install Hashstation
 ```
-./install_fitcrack.sh
+./install_hashstation.sh
 ```

-### Enable Fitcrack service
+### Enable Hashstation service
-If you installed Fitcrack as a system service you may enable it:
+If you installed Hashstation as a system service you may enable it:
 ```
-/usr/lib/systemd/systemd-sysv-install enable fitcrack
+/usr/lib/systemd/systemd-sysv-install enable hashstation
 ```
-This will make Fitcrack start automatically on future boots.
+This will make Hashstation start automatically on future boots.

 <a name="instgen"></a>